CartoDB/dataservices-api/doc/demographic_functions.md

 ### Returns

 The Demographic Snapshot contains a broad subset of demographic measures in the Data Observatory.
 Over 80 measurements are returned by a single API request.

-For each demographic measure the API will return
+For each demographic measure, the API returns the following values.

 Value | Name | Tablename | Aggregate | Type | Description
 ----- | ---- | --------- | --------- | ---- |------------